 Role and Mission

-The Center for Western Civilization, Thought & Policy promotes critical reflection on the distinctive traditions and political perspectives that characterize Western Civilization.
+The Benson Center promotes critical reflection on the distinctive traditions and political perspectives that characterize Western Civilization.
 The Center encourages residents of Colorado and the United States to more fully understand and appreciate their past, their future and a free and creative American society within an International environment.

 Integral to this mission is the Center's commitment to fostering research, debate and dialogue about the fundamental ideals of our time.
 Our efforts are grounded in academic research and study that foster an understanding of the historical context of Western Civilization.
 The Center focuses on and explores the values that grow out of historical Western traditions and trace their influence on the world, and, in particular, to study their role in the foundations and ongoing institutions of the United States.